RadialDevGroup/ombudsman/ATTENDANCE.md

 #### Tell them soon.

 Failure to meet commitments within one hour *without notice* is not acceptable.
-Please send your notification email within an hour of your scheduled start time to let us know if you will be late or absent.
+Please send your notification email no later than an hour from the beginning of you scheduled start time to let us know if you will be late or absent.

 It is your responsibility to make sure we are aware if you will be unable to work, as soon as you know and are able.

+Unreported tardies and absences must be made up.

 #### Communication is a priority.